elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/game_setup.md

 end
 ```

-At the bottom of that same `lib/products/game.ex` file, we'll want to add our
+At the bottom of that same `lib/platform/products/game.ex` file, we'll want to
-new field to the `cast/2` and `validated_required/1` functions (note that I
+add our new field to the `cast/2` and `validated_required/1` functions (note
-tend to alphabetize fields, but it's not entirely necessary).
+that I tend to alphabetize fields, but it's not necessary).
 We'll also add a
 `unique_constraint/1` function to verify that our `slug` fields are unique.

 ```elixir